aztro-is-not-available/dipshit-central-digital-garden/Projects/Vietnam/Locations/The_Central_Woods.md

-The Central Woods contains to the general area of woods containing or nearby to:
+The Central Woods pertains to the general area of woods containing or nearby to:
 [[The_FOB]], [[The_Bog]], [[FOB_2]], and [[The_Creek]].

 Known entities that live in or around The Central Woods are listed in [[Entities]]